joelparkerhenderson/architecture-decision-record/README.md

 Consider areas such as your organization's ways of working that include  moving quickly versus moving slowly, for decision consensus versus decision conflict, and for risk preferences versus safety preferences, public discussion versus private discussion, and the like.

-Example answer: We use the leadership priciples of bias for action, disagree-and-commit, 70% estimates are good enough for easily-reversable easily-isolatable decisions, and public ways of working with the exception of confidential information as described in our organization's confidentiality agreement.
+Example answer: We use the leadership principles of bias for action, disagree-and-commit, 70% estimates are good enough for easily-reversable easily-isolatable decisions, and public ways of working with the exception of confidential information as described in our organization's confidentiality agreement.

 </div>